 >> BEGIN TRANSMISSION…

 Aaron Percival (aka Corporal Hicks) is co-administrator for AvPGalaxy.net, a writer, interviewer, and host of the AvPGalaxy Podcast.
-In his essay, he shares his experiences discovering the world of science fiction…and the Xenomorph.
+Aaron was the only “conscientious objector” to the topic (read on, to see what I’m talking about), but in his essay, he shares his experiences discovering the world of science fiction…and the Xenomorph.
 Aaron lives in the UK.

 Growing up, I’ve always been surrounded by science-fiction.
 One of my earliest memories is of watching Star Trek: Deep Space Nine in our family’s very first house.
 I can still vividly remember the Runabout on that television screen.

 Growing up a fan of Star Trek and science-fiction, I’ve always had an interest in spaceships and various (what seemed at the time) fantastical inventions.
 I would make my own cardboard tricorders at Infant’s School.
 While there might be some violent and scary aspects of Star Trek (Khan and the Borg, anyone?!), it is undeniably more of a series that you would watch as a family.

 My interest in the Alien series began around about the same time I was making cardboard tricorders.
 The day before my fifth birthday, my family took me to a theme park, called American Adventure, as a little birthday treat.
 While more themed on the days of the American Old West, it still had some more updated attractions including a motion-controlled cinema experience.